Skip to main content

 The MemfaultBort app is built using gradle.
 Building the release APK will automatically invoke a task to copy the resulting APK and place it in the root directory where it will be picked up by the AOSP build system.

-Building Bort with gradle requires the Android SDK location to be configured.
+Building the Bort app with gradle requires the Android SDK location to be configured.
 This can either be set with the ANDROID_HOME environment variable, or by opening the project with Android Studio (e.g. opening the root build.gradle) which will auto-generate a local.properties file with the sdk.dir property.
 We recommend installing Android Studio, which will automatically install many Android SDK tools.

 cd MemfaultPackages && ./gradlew :bort:assembleRelease